pmglab/KGGSEE/doc/source/options.rst

       - Specify chromosome labels.
 By default, KGGSEE assumes that the input follows standard human chromosome labels, namely 1-22, X, Y, and M. Here's an illustrative example: ``--chrom NC_052532.1,NW_024095932.1,NW_024095933.1,NW_024095934.1,NW_024095935.1``.
       - null
     * - ``--ld-block-max-r2``
       - Set the max tolerable LD coefficient between SNPs from two LD blocks.
 KGGSEE divides SNPs within a genomic region into LD blocks to improve computational efficiency.
-Any pairwise LD coefficients between SNPs from two LD blocks are always less than the number specified by ``--ld-block-max-r2``.
+Any pairwise LD coefficient between SNPs from two LD blocks are always less than the number specified by ``--ld-block-max-r2``.
 A smaller number leads to larger LD blocks and in turn more RAM and CPU time usage; a larger number may increase the sampling error of LD coefficient estimates.
 We recommand that only increase the number when the partitioned LD blocks are too big to be analyzed.
       - ``0.15``

 .. _option_gwas: